ChrisMats/SWAP_with_DDP/README.md

     - [x] work with SLURM
     - [x] work on multiple servers
     - [x] DDP on log/eval etc
-    - [x] Fix issue that causes the freezing while exiting the main -- this is a DDP bug (we cannot solve it)
 - [x] [SWAP](https://openreview.net/pdf?id=rygFWAEFwS) :heavy_check_mark:
     - [x] model handling
     - [x] proper averaging